Mitglied der SCNAT

 Since 1988, the Paul Niggli Medal is awarded annually, based on proposals from the scientific community.
 The Board of the Foundation accepts nominations any time and elects a medalist at its annual meeting in spring.

-Nomination letters should be accompanied by a curriculum vitae, the publication list of the proposed scientist and possibly additional support letters, which should be mailed to .
+Nominations should include a letter summarising the research achievements of the candidate, a curriculum vitae with full publication list, and 1 to 3 additional support letter(s).
+The nomination should be mailed to .
 According to the current statutes, eligible candidates are up to 35 years old or have received their doctorate in the last 6 years.
 They are either Swiss citizens or have obtained at least two of their academic degrees in the Swiss university system (BSc or MSc and usually their PhD).
 The award ceremony usually takes place during the plenary session of the annual Swiss Geoscience Meeting.

 Paul Niggli